 Our mission: to be more agile, more efficient and advance even faster— especially on reducing the time to market of our products.

 Our packaging centers have already adopted 3D printing and VR thanks to Anne Debauge, head of packaging and operation development 4.0.
 These innovative technologies allow us to rapidly model future products by internalizing the manufacturing process of prototypes and indispensable production tools.
 Previously considered one of the longest phases, today rapid prototyping only takes 24 hours.
-Thanks to this process, 14,000 prototypes were made in 2018 alone!
+Thanks to this process, more than 10 000 prototypes were made for 2019.

 One word: agility

 To go from mass production to exclusive production while playing with the format, color or label of the product necessitates flexibility and agility.
 In order to rise to this challenge, we digitized our production tools.
 Our Lassigny factory, a pioneer of Industry 4.0 at L’Oréal, points to the direction we’ve taken with its cutting-edge technologies, artificial intelligence and digital tools.
 Intelligent sensors, touchpads and even cobots (collaborative robots) assist and simplify the everyday work of the site’s operators.